-Regularly inspecting your asphalt and identifying and repairing cracks, divots and rutting can greatly extend the useful life of your pavement.
-When asphalt driveways, sidewalks, parking lots and trails are properly maintained, they have a useful life between 15 and 20 years.
-When they are not properly maintained, the surface will start to visibly deteriorate within 3 to 5 years.
+Your asphalt is going to see a lot of use; and regular maintenance will help it last longer, make your property safer and worth more.
+Regularly inspecting your asphalt and identifying and repairing cracks, divots, and rutting can greatly extend your pavement's useful life.
+When asphalt driveways, roads, parking lots and trails are properly maintained, they have a useful life between 15 and 20 years.
+When they are not properly maintained, the surface will start to deteriorate within 3 to 5 years visibly.

 Block cracking can be identified by squares or circles of cracks in your asphalt pavement.
 This condition is indicative of the pavement installer using old mix or mix that was too dry when the asphalt surface was laid and typically appear two to three years after installation.
 Block cracking does not extend into the sub-layers, which means thin overlays or surface treatments can seal the cracks, restore the integrity of the asphalt and help prevent future cracking.